ajcwebdev/ryan-gpt/done/2023/2023-02-18-the-future-of-fine-grained-reactivity-w-milo-part-02.md

 coverImage: "https://i.ytimg.com/vi/A2TiLvCDKSg/sddefault.jpg?v=63eef14c"
 ---

+## Episode Description

+A broad-ranging conversation on modern JavaScript and reactivity, featuring insights on signals, meta-framework evolution, and the vibrant ecosystem shaping today’s web development.

+## Episode Summary

+This transcript offers a sweeping look into the world of JavaScript development, focusing on reactivity, signals, and meta-frameworks.
+It opens by introducing updates in the Solid and TanStack communities, highlighting the growing interest in signals as a means of efficient state management.
+The discussion then shifts to the technical intricacies of fine-grained reactivity, comparing push- and pull-based paradigms.
+Listeners learn how these patterns influence everything from framework design to next-generation server function approaches.
+Midway, core contributors shed light on the ongoing work in Solid’s reactivity, uncovering how incremental improvements can substantially boost performance and developer experience.
+The conversation closes with a broad overview of ecosystem trends, from server components to potential cross-language integrations.
+Enthusiasts and professionals alike will gain a fuller understanding of where JavaScript frameworks stand today, the architectural decisions shaping them, and how a collaborative community continues to push these boundaries forward.

+## Chapters

 ### 02:30:00 - Drawbacks of Overusing Effects

 As the conversation continues, they address a common developer pitfall: relying on too many effects.
 Milo insists that signals become most powerful when logic is declared as simple transformations, not stuffed into large effect blocks.
 Overusing effects can reintroduce the complexity of “setState” sprawl or condition-based re-renders, undermining the clarity signals can provide.
 The host illustrates with real code examples how novice developers might chain multiple signals and effects, inadvertently creating loops or race conditions.